-- 6.3.4 Operations Support Responsible for overseeing the Homeland Enforcement and Traffic Team, Collision Reconstruction Unit, DUI Team, Motors Unit, Electronic Enforcement Unit and Sobriety Check/DRE/CTAU. - 6.3.4.1 Homeland Enforcement and Traffic (HEAT) The HEAT Team assists MDTA Police Detachments by concentrating their enforcement efforts in problem areas, allowing the detachment's patrols to concentrate on their routine patrol duties.
-The HEAT Team also participates in special projects and events. - 6.3.4.2 Collision Reconstruction Unit (CRU) The CRU examines all elements of collisions to explain the cause.
+6.3.4.1 Visibility Integrity Prevention Education Recovery Team (VIPER) - Normally commanded by a non-commissioned officer.
+The VIPER Team assists the MDTA Police by concentrating their high visibility, proactive traffic safety enforcement efforts in problem areas to promote highway safety.
+The VIPER Team also participates in focused initiatives and special events.

+6.3.4.2 Collision Reconstruction Unit

+(CRU) - Normally commanded by a noncommissioned officer.
+The CRU examines all elements of collisions to explain the cause.
 With the permission of the Commander of the Patrol Division, the CRU may assist other agencies.
-At the request of the on-scene detective, the CRU will assist with mapping and drawing a crime scene. - 6.3.4.3 D.U.I.
-Team The D.U.I.
-Team is responsible for aggressive enforcement related to impaired drivers and providing resources to detachments when needed. - 6.3.4.4 Motors Unit The Motors Unit is responsible for aggressive enforcement of motor vehicle violations, providing escorts for special events, and assisting with traffic management incidents. - 6.3.4.5 Electronic Enforcement Unit Enforces chronic violations of the EZPass system, as well as reviews and approves Automated Speed Enforcement (ASE) citations. - 6.3.4.6 Sobriety Check/DRE/CTAU The coordinator manages the Sobriety Check, Drug Recognition Expert (DRE), and Chemical Test for Alcohol Unit (CTAU) programs. - a) Sobriety Check The Commander organizes and supervises sobriety checkpoints and saturation patrols. - b) DRE Drug Recognition Experts perform evaluations on persons suspected of driving under the influence of drugs to determine the category of drug(s) causing the impairment.
-The DRE has the authority to order suspects to submit to
+At the request of the on-scene detective, the CRU will assist with mapping and drawing a crime scene.

+- 6.3.4.3 Alcohol Chemical Enforcement (ACE) Team Normally commanded by a noncommissioned officer.
+The ACE Team is responsible for aggressive, proactive enforcement of impaired driving laws in an effort to reduce collisions caused by impaired driving. - 6.3.4.4 Motors Unit Normally commanded by a non-commissioned officer.
+The Motors Unit is responsible for aggressive enforcement of motor vehicle violations, providing escorts for special events, and assisting with traffic management incidents. - 6.3.4.5 Electronic Enforcement Unit Normally commanded by a non-commissioned officer.
+Enforces chronic violations of the EZPass system, as well as reviews and approves Automated Speed Enforcement (ASE) citations. - 6.3.4.6 Sobriety Check/DRE/CTAU Normally commanded by a non-commissioned officer.
+The coordinator manages the Sobriety Check, Drug Recognition Expert (DRE), and Chemical Test for Alcohol Unit (CTAU) programs. - Sobriety Check The Commander organizes and supervises sobriety checkpoints and saturation patrols. - DRE Drug Recognition Experts perform evaluations on persons suspected of driving under the influence of drugs to determine the